Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

         * Brain wave harmonics (e.g., power and phase synchrony in alpha, theta, and gamma bands, particularly theta-gamma coupling associated with cognitive binding and meditative states).
         * Inter-hemispheric EEG coherence.
         * Heart-brain entrainment (e.g., phase synchronization between HRV and specific EEG frequency bands).
 * **Predicted Outcome:** Sacred recitation coupled with coherent breath is predicted to induce p-adic-like recursive coherence in bio-rhythmic systems.
-This would be visible as enhanced harmonic alignment across different physiological scales (e.g., specific ratios between dominant frequencies in EEG and HRV spectra), increased phase-locking, and a shift towards brainwave patterns indicative of focused calm and integrated awareness.⁴³
+This would be visible as enhanced harmonic alignment across different physiological scales (e.g., specific ratios between dominant frequencies in EEG and HRV spectra), increased phase-locking, and a shift towards brainwave patterns indicative of focused calm and integrated awareness.

 **c.
 Scalar Lattice Simulation of Adelic Structures**